DevHead-LLC/RisingPunk/mobile/current-task.md

    - **REQUIRED**: Update `BattlePreparationScreen` Props to accept `defenderId` and pass it through to battle start

 2) Battle Setup (no pre-spawn for defender in U-vs-U)
    - In `BattleSetupService.createBattle`: when `defenderId` is a user (not NPC), only create attacker battalions; do not pre-create enemy battalions.
-Compute `totalArmyHealth` using attacker battalions plus defender inventory (by type) at defender’s level to size tug-of-war nodes correctly.
+Compute `totalArmyHealth` using attacker battalions plus defender inventory (by type) at defender's level to size tug-of-war nodes correctly.
 Persist flags/fields on `Battle`:
      - `isUserDefender: true`, `defenderDeployedTotals: {guardian, breacher, phreak}`, `defenderDeploymentExhausted: false`.

 3) Defender Wave Spawning (6 battalions/sec, 250k cap per battalion)
    - Create `server/src/services/DefenderDeploymentService.ts` (new):
-     - Build a dynamic deployment plan from defender’s `Bot` inventory at battle start; randomize bot type per battalion respecting remaining counts and 250k cap.
+     - Build a dynamic deployment plan from defender's `Bot` inventory at battle start; randomize bot type per battalion respecting remaining counts and 250k cap.
      - On each battle tick, spawn up to 6 battalions until inventory exhausted.
      - For each spawn: decrement defender `Bot` inventory immediately; append battalions to `battle.battalions`; also append to `startingBattalions` as they appear.
      - Track per-type totals in `battle.defenderDeployedTotals` and mark `defenderDeploymentExhausted` when done.